What to Do After a South Carolina Boat Accident

 4. Seek Medical Attention

 Even if you don’t have visible injury symptoms, a doctor should examine you as soon as possible after the accident.
 A doctor's exam and diagnostic tests can detect symptoms that might not appear immediately.
-Early diagnosis could mean a faster recovery, and a prompt examination provides strong documentation that you were injured in the boat accident, which could be critical to your insurance claim or personal injury lawsuit.
+Early diagnosis could mean a faster recovery, and a prompt examination provides documentation of your condition following the accident.

 5. Inform Your Insurance Company

 Report your boating accident injuries to your insurance company, but do not admit fault.
 If you’re contacted by adjusters from the at-fault boater’s insurer, give only the most basic information, do not give a recorded statement, do not grant access to your medical records, and do not accept a quick settlement offer for your damages, the full extent of which you probably don’t know yet.
-For further communication, refer the insurance company’s representatives to your attorney.
+You may choose to have a representative, such as an attorney, handle communications for you.

 6. Consult a Boating Accident Lawyer